shrekislyfe69/wizard101-info/README.md

 `monstrology/monsters.csv`: information for every monstrology creature including those impossible to get in game.
 The locations are not as accurate as I wish and slightly buggy for multiple locations.

 `pets/talent-priority`: talent priorities for pet talents and derby abilities.
-Basically "Project O" but done by a single person in five minutes without making a single pet.
+Basically "Project O" but complete, by a single person in five minutes.